August 23, 2018 Family Bonds: #PopUpNeighbor

 — Flexing some underused muscles —

 Dad, Mom, and their youngest daughter, ME! are bonding through volunteerism.
-They’ve come over this evening for the Pop Up Neighbor through Laundry training webinar — ready to endure takeout from my favorite Peruvian restaurant with the best ceviche in town.
+They’ve come over this evening for the Pop Up Neighbor training webinar — ready to endure takeout from my favorite Peruvian restaurant with the best ceviche in town.
 They are playing along, allowing me to help them flex their “trying new things” muscles.

 Saturday 10:15 AM